Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The website was designed using CRUD functionality.
 Create, Read, Update, and Delete (CRUD) are the four basic functions available to users of the website.

 Create — A function we can call when a new recipe is being added to the database.
-The user can supply the values for  `“category_name”`,  `“recipe_name”`,  `“recipe_ingredients”` and `"recipe_instructions"`.
+The user can supply the values for  `“category_name”`,  `“recipe_name”`,  `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 Additionally, a similar process can be followed if a user wishes to add a new recipe type to the database.
 The new entry is assigned a unique  `id`, which can be used to access the resource later.

 Read — A function we can call to see all of the recipes currently in the database.
 This function does not alter the recipes in the catalog - it would simply retrieve the resource and display the results.
 Again, a similar process can be followed if a user wishes to display the types of recipes contained in the database.

 Update — A function we can call when information about a particular recipe must be changed.
-The user can supply the values for  `“category_name”`,  `“recipe_name”`,  `“recipe_ingredients”` and `"recipe_instructions"`.
+The user can supply the values for  `“category_name”`,  `“recipe_name”`,  `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 After the function call, the corresponding entry in the  `recipes`  database would contain the new fields supplied.
 These steps can be followed if a user wishes to edit an existing category in the database.

 Delete — A function we can call to remove a particular recipe from the catalog.
 After this function is called, the  `recipe`  resource should contain all of the books it had before, except for the one recipe we just deleted.
 A similar process can be followed if a user wishes to remove a category from the database.